TotallyInformation/node-red-contrib-uibuilder/README.md

   You could also work around this by using a proxy such as NGINX or HAproxy to be the TLS endpoint.
 Just make sure you proxy the websocket traffic as well as the standard web traffic.

+  See the security documentation for more information.

 _[back to top](#contents)_

 ## 5. Discussions and suggestions

-Use the `Dashboard` category in the [Node-RED Discourse forum](https://discourse.nodered.org/c/dashboard)
+Use the `Dashboard` category in the [Node-RED Discourse forum](https://discourse.nodered.org/c/dashboard).
+This is the best place to have a discussion or ask a question.

-Or use the [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues) for raising issues or contributing suggestions and enhancements.
+Alternatively, use the [GitHub issues log](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues) for raising issues or contributing suggestions and enhancements and the [GitHub Discussions page](https://github.com/TotallyInformation/node-red-contrib-uibuilder/discussions) for general questions, suggestions, etc.

 Please note that I rarely have time to monitor the [#uibuilder channel](https://node-red.slack.com/messages/C7K77MG06) in Slack any more, it is best to use Discourse or raise an issue.

+I do try to look out for [uibuilder related questions on Stack Overflow](https://stackoverflow.com/search?tab=newest&q=%5bnode-red%5d%20uibuilder) but again, time does not always let me do this.

 ## 6. Contributing